aneurycasado/angular-assement/README.md

 ## Logistics

 - You have 2 hours.
 This test was designed to be difficult to finish.
-Get through as much as you can, and if you get stuck on any spec, try moving on—they're not all cumulative.
+Get through as much as you can, and if you get stuck on any spec, try moving on – they're not all cumulative.
-- You may use online resources or notes, but *not* any previous code you've written, nor may you copy/paste from code online.
+- You may refer to online resources or notes, but *not* any previous code you've written, nor the study guide, nor may you copy/paste from outside resources.
+- There are three extra credit possibilities:
+    * The `ng-enter` directive (last spec); `x`'d out to start.
+    * The "cached" `Todo` factory; `x`'d out to start.
+    * Ensuring that your app is actually entirely functional (see below).

 ## Getting started

 - fork this repo then clone your fork locally
-- `npm install` and `bower install`
+- `npm install && bower install`
 - `npm test` (which starts up testem)
-- open up localhost:7357 for a better UI for the spec results
+- open up [localhost:7357](http://localhost:7357) to view the full HTML report
 - start going through the specs
-- you should only need to edit these files (listed in the order we recommend you tackle them)
+- you should only need to edit the following files.
+They are listed here in the order we recommend you tackle them, which is the same order they appear in the test report.
+However, technically speaking they can be solved in any order, so if you get stuck, move on and circle back later.
 	- browser/app/todos/todo.factory.js
 	- browser/app/todos/list/todo.list.controller.js
 	- browser/app/todos/list/todo.list.state.js